 Join a functional training class

 Rather than giving into that sad feeling by eating junk and feeling even worse, get snapped out of that mood with group functional training.
-The short-term benefits of strength training and conditioning programs include a quick lift in your mood, while the long-term benefits have shown to decrease symptoms of depression.
-Plus, with everyone else in the class or at your CrossFit box cheering you on, it’d be hard to stop a smile forming through the sweat.
+The short-term benefits of strength training and conditioning programs include a quick lift in your mood.
+While the long-term benefits have been shown to decrease symptoms of depression.
+Plus, with everyone else in the class or at your CrossFit box cheering you on, it’d be hard to stop a smile from forming through the sweat.